Tamil diaspora: Australia

 There are officially about 72,000 Tamils in Australia spread out in all the six states but the concentration is mainly in the states of New South Wales and Victoria.
-However, the actual number of ethnic Tamils is possibly double this amount and could be estimated at around 100,000.
+However, the actual number of ethnic Tamils is possibly double this amount and could be estimated at 100,000.
 Among this 40% are from Sri Lanka and 35% are from India.
 The remainder come from various countries like Malaysia, Singapore, Canada, USA, South Africa, Fiji and Mauritius.
 More than 80% have completed high school education compared to 78% (2010) for the general Australian population.
 More than 15% own their houses while more than 30% of the general population own their houses.

 Numerous Tamil schools and Hindu Temples have been established in all main cities to cater for the growing Sri Lankan Tamil population.
 The Sydney Murugan Temple was constructed for the needs of the large Tamil population in Western Sydney.
 Smaller temples have been built in the greater Sydney area.
 The Siva Vishnu Temple in Carrum Downs south east of Melbourne is also a temple built by Sri Lankan Tamils.
 The Sunshine Murugan Temple in western Melbourne also caters to the Tamil community.
 In other cities such as Adelaide, Brisbane, Perth, Townsville, Darwin, Canberra and Hobart, Hindu temples have also been built.

 The Tamil language is one of the approved subjects for the HSC examination and Tamil skill tests are conducted for children of ages five to sixteen.